antoinehonore/makegrid/README.md

 ```

 ## Interpreter
-You need a python interpreter at least to run the `make init` command, i.e. to compute the combination of options in a grid.
+You need a Python interpreter in order to run the `make init` command, i.e. to compute the combination of options in a grid.

 ### On the host
 The interpreter is specified in the `cfg.mk` file, e.g. :